 Here are four essential aspects that you need to look out for when judging the best security awareness training software:

 More than just phishing.
 Many solutions are focused completely on phishing.
-Granted, phishing is the most-used method by cyber criminals.
-However, there is a wide spectrum of other methods that need just as much attention in order to prepare your team the right way.
+Granted, phishing is the most used method by cyber criminals.
+However, there is a wide spectrum of other methods that need just as much attention to prepare your team the right way.

-Regular trainings.
+Regular training.
 By now, there is a lot of research out on the effectiveness of regular training.
-Short and sweet trainings spread out over the year result in knowledge retention and behaviour change, whereas yearly or even quarterly trainings lead to 90% of all lessons being forgotten after a week (!)
+Short and sweet training spread out over the year results in knowledge retention and behavior change, whereas yearly or even quarterly training leads to 90% of all lessons being forgotten after a week (!)

 Gamification.
-Let’s face it: most training courses are simply boring.
+Let’s face it: most training courses are boring.
 Video courses or outdated e-learning will simply be clicked through ASAP so that your employees can get back to work.
-By adding gamification elements, the training turns into a truly fun exercise which allows for better knowledge retention.
+By adding gamification elements, the training turns into a truly fun exercise that allows for better knowledge retention.

-The 16 best security awareness training software solutions in 2023
+The 27 best cyber security awareness training software solutions in 2023

 - Hook Security